 Tuesday 1pm: Delivering inclusive sport and physical activity

-Shannon Howarth (Development Officer, AoC Sport), Orchard Hill College and National Star College
+Shannon Howarth (Development Officer, AoC Sport), Laura Muir (Orchard Hill College) and Laura Halford (Sense College Loughborough)

 Many Natspec colleges deliver an exciting programme of sport and physical activity, providing opportunities for students to try something new and develop their communication and many other skills.
 Find out more and share your approach, including news from AoC Sport’s Inclusion Hub programme.